anonymous-researcher-12574/SMPT-LPSR-Demo/README.md

   - Goal: Texture and geometry reconstruction of non-rigid textiles and humans, where structural coherence plays an important role for e-commerce applications.

 Disclamer: The following code repository is associated with an ECCV 2026 anonymous review process.
-To preserve double-blind reviewing principles, all city names and authors' identities have been removed from this repository.

-Disclamer: The following code repository is associated with an ECCV 2026 anonymous review process.
 To preserve double-blind reviewing principles, all